Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 The test set was deliberately made large to make it difficult to overfit to specific speech being evaluated.
 Like the GENEA Challenge 2020 and the Blizzard Challenges, not all test-set motion was included in the subjective evaluation.
 From the 40 test-set chunks we selected 48 short \emph{segments} of test speech and corresponding test motion to be used in the subjective evaluations, based on the following criteria: \begin{enumerate} \item Segments should be around 8 to 10 seconds long, and ideally not shorter than 6 seconds. \item The character should only be speaking, not passively listening, in the segments.
-(No turn-taking, but backchannels from the interlocutor were OK.) \item Segments should not contain any parts where \citet{lee2019talking} had replaced the speech by silence for anonymisation. \item Segments should be more or less complete phrases, starting at the start of a word and ending at the end of a word, and not end on a ``cliffhanger''.
-A small margin was permitted towards the end of segments. \item Finally, recorded motion capture in the segments (i.e., the FNA motion) should not contain any significant artefacts such as whole-body vibration or hands flicking open and closed due to poor finger tracking. \end{enumerate} The last item does not imply that the motion capture was perfect or completely natural for all segments in the evaluation, since the finger-tracking quality throughout the database does not allow our evaluations to reach that standard.
+(No turn-taking, but backchannels from the interlocutor were OK.) \item Segments should not contain any parts where \citet{lee2019talking} had replaced the speech by silence for anonymisation. \item Segments should be more or less complete phrases, starting at the start of a word and ending at the end of a word, and not end on a ``cliffhanger''. \item The end of a segment should leave some margin until the chunk ends, to allow excerpting a longer segment if needed when creating mismatched stimuli as described in Sec.\ \ref{sssec:appropprocedure}. \item Finally, recorded motion capture in the segments (i.e., the FNA motion) should not contain any significant artefacts such as whole-body vibration or hands flicking open and closed due to poor finger tracking. \end{enumerate} The last item does not imply that the motion capture was perfect or completely natural for all segments in the evaluation, since the finger-tracking quality throughout the database does not allow our evaluations to reach that standard.
 It merely means that the level of finger-tracking quality in the stimuli was consistent with the better parts of the source material from \citet{lee2019talking}.

-The 48 segments we selected were between 5.6 and 12.1 seconds in duration and on average 9.5 seconds long.
+The 48 segments we selected were between 5.6 and 12.1 seconds in duration (average 9.5 seconds).
 Audio was loudness normalised to $-23$ dB LUFS following EBU R128 \cite{ebu2020loudness} to maintain a consistent listening volume in the user studies.